 Depending on the use and application, metal forks can last years, but they don’t last forever.
-It’s important to know how to inspect your forklift forks and when to replace them.
+Knowing how to inspect your forklift forks and when to replace them is essential.

-Why is it important to inspect your forklift forks daily?
+Why is it essential to inspect your forklift forks daily?
 Not doing so can lead to snapped forks, dropped loads, and injuries.
-This can be avoided by daily inspections and proper fork maintenance.
+Daily inspections and proper fork maintenance can avoid this.
 As a reminder, OSHA requires daily inspections of all powered industrial trucks, including forks.

 How do forks typically get damaged?